gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/best-worst-case-expected-value.md

 $$𝔼(𝐩,𝐮)=𝐩⋅𝐮.$$

-We define an **uncertainty set** as a finite set of probability vectors $𝐐.$ In decision programming, a chance node has multiple states and each state is associated with a probability distribution.
+We define an **uncertainty set** as a set of probability vectors $𝐐.$ In decision programming, a chance node has multiple states and each state is associated with a probability distribution.
 Hence, in robust decision programming, each probability vector is associated with an uncertainty set.
 We need to account for all combinations of the uncertainty sets by formulating the maximin expected value to over a product of the uncertainty sets.

 We denote multiple uncertainty sets as $𝐐_1,...,𝐐_m$ with indices $L=\{1,...,m\}$ where $m∈ℕ.$ Then, a **product uncertainty set** is